Serena Williams Loses It, Calls Umpire a "Liar" and a "Thief"

 “For you to attack my character is wrong.
 You owe me an apology.
 You will never be on a court with me as long as you live.
 You are the liar.
 You owe me an apology.
 Say it.
 Say you’re sorry.”

-She also slammed her racket down destroying it on the sidelines which was another point violation.
+She also slammed her racket down destroying it on the sidelines which cost her a point violation.

 “This is not right, this is not fair.
 This has happened to me too many times,” Williams screamed at Ramos.

-Note: Update: 9/9/2018: Serena was fined $17,000 Sunday for multiple code violations.
-Fans and many in the media claim the Umpire is sexist and doesn’t treat men the same way.
-The fact is, however, that she did commit the violations.